AndrewAmmerlaan/guru/README.md

 - #### Undesirable/Deprecated dependencies

 Sometimes a upstream lists dependencies which are considered deprecated.
-If possible, packages should not depend on these deprecated dependencies.
+If possible, packages should **not** depend on these deprecated dependencies.
 Reasons a dependency might be deprecated is that it is too old, unmaintained, or the features it adds are not useful to Gentoo.
 You can find an overview of the currently deprecated dependencies and the reason they are deprecated in `${Gentoo_repo_dir}/profiles/package.deprecated`. `repoman -dx full` will warn you if your package depends on a deprecated dependency.

+For Python packages there are some additional (test) dependencies that are considered undesirable or not useful, but are not considered deprecated.
+You can find an overview of those [here](https://dev.gentoo.org/~mgorny/python-guide/distutils.html#enabling-tests).

 - #### Licenses of bundled libraries

 Some packages include files that are licensed under a different license then the rest of the package.
 In this case all the licenses should be specified in the LICENSE variable.
-This is very often the case for packages written in rust or go.
+This is very often the case for packages written in Rust or Go.

+Rust and Go packages automagically collect all dependencies.
+The licenses of the things that are statically linked in these packages should be checked *manually*.

 ## Other Tips and Tricks <a name="tips"></a>